- 1st April 2019

 - Posted by: Bigwig Fx

-- Category: Business plans, FOREX LATEST NEWS DAILY, FOREX MARKET ANALYSIS, International, POLITICS, TRADE
+- Categories: Business plans, FOREX LATEST NEWS DAILY, FOREX MARKET ANALYSIS, International, POLITICS, TRADE

 - The country’s BIST 100 stock index was down 1.65 percent as European markets opened, after falling more than 7 percent last week.